 Cost-Saving Ideas: Overtime Planning and Management

-Reducing the cost of employee salaries and benefits by even a small percentage can amount to extensive dollar savings.
+Reducing the cost of employee salaries and benefits by even a small percentage can result in significant savings.

 Alternate Work Schedules

-- The five-day flex schedule has regular start and end times but allows for changes in these times to accommodate work demands.
-If employees are called in before their scheduled start time, they can be asked to leave early instead of working until the end of their normal work day, thereby decreasing the occurrence of overtime.
+- Five-day flex schedule: Regular start and end times, but allows for changes in these times to accommodate work demands.
+If employees are called in before their scheduled start time, they can be asked to leave early instead of working until the end of their normal work day.

-- The five-day, eight-hour schedule with alternate shifts allows a local government or school district to provide additional coverage during peak times by having different shifts for different groups of employees.
+- Five-day, eight-hour schedule with alternate shifts: Provides additional coverage during peak times by having different shifts for different groups of employees.

-- The four-and-a half-day schedule allows a local government or school district to reduce overtime by having employees work an extra hour Monday through Thursday and a half-day on Friday.
+- Four-and-a half-day schedule: Reduces overtime by having employees work an extra hour Monday through Thursday and a half-day on Friday.

-- The four-day, 10-hour schedule allows an organization to reduce overtime by having employees work an hour earlier and later Monday through Thursday.
-Local governments and school districts using this schedule must consider that overtime averted on Monday through Thursday may only offset overtime incurred on the fifth work day.
+- Four-day, 10-hour schedule: Reduces overtime by having employees work an hour earlier and later Monday through Thursday.
+If you use this schedule, you must consider that overtime averted on Monday through Thursday may only offset overtime incurred on the fifth work day.

-- The four-day, split-crew schedule provides five-day coverage but splits the crew so that half the employees work 10-hour days Monday through Thursday and the other half work 10-hour days Tuesday through Friday.
+- Four-day, split-crew schedule: Provides five-day coverage, but splits the crew so that half the employees work 10-hour days, Monday through Thursday, and the other half work 10-hour days, Tuesday through Friday.

-With such a significant portion of your annual budget dedicated to employee benefits and salaries, it is important to be proactive in your approach to managing these costs.
+With such a significant portion of your annual budget dedicated to employee benefits and salaries, it’s important to be proactive in your approach to managing these costs.

-In implementing actions relating to overtime, keep in mind that the provisions of the federal Fair Labor Standards Act (29 USC Section 201 et seq.) may come into play, as well as collective bargaining principles under the State's Taylor Law (Civil Service Law, article 14).
-Information concerning the provisions of the FLSA is available on the U.S. Department of Labor's website at http://www.dol.gov/whd/regs/compliance/hrg.htm.
+In implementing actions relating to overtime, keep in mind that Federal Fair Labor Standards Act provisions (29 USC Sections 201 et seq.) may come into play, as well as collective bargaining principles under the State's Taylor Law (Civil Service Law article 14).